Mindgard/cli/README.md

 <a id="Install"></a>
 ## 🚀 Install Mindgard CLI

-`pip install mindgard` or `pip install mindgard -U` to update to the latest version
+`pip install mindgard` or `pip install --upgrade mindgard` to update to the latest version

 ### 🔑 Login